thu-vis/Dynamic-Color/README.md

 ## Note
 Tested on Linux with Python 3.8.
-- C++/Python version is implemented based on cmake to facilitate cross-platform migration.
+- C++/Python version is implemented based on CMake to facilitate cross-platform migration.
 You can modify the CMakeLists.txt according to the corresponding operating system for compilation.
 - JavaScript version is implemented based on Node.js.
 Please update the Node.js version if it cannot be used.

 ## Contact
-If you have any problem about our code, feel free to contact
+If you have any problem with our code, feel free to contact
 - colordynamic0@gmail.com
 or describe your problem in Issues.